VineethReddy02/vineeth-web/content/post/gRPC.md

 - Bi Directional Streaming RPC are well suited for
     - When the client and the server needs to send a lot of data asynronously
-    - "Chat" protocol
+    - Chat protocol
     - Long running connections

 - In gRPC Bi Directional Streaming API are defined using the keyword "stream", twice
 - As for each RPC call we have to define a "Request" message and a "Response" message.w

-### Below is the .proto file which contains the message definitions & stream declarations.
+#### Below is the .proto file which contains the message definitions & stream declarations.

 ```
 syntax = "proto3";